marigold-dev/training-nft-3/README.md

 This time we are gone use the single asset template.
 It is a bit the contrary of the nft template.

-- you have only 1 token_id, so one 1 wine collection
+- you have only 1 token_id, so only 1 wine collection
 - you have a quantity of items into the same collection

 To resume, you are producting wine bottles from same collection with n quantity